aiqin/arrow/README.md

 * **--dimension** a custom dimension file for defining ycb contexts
 * **--context** name of ycb context
 * **--seleniumHost** : (optional) override selenium host url (example: --seleniumHost=http://host.com:port/wd/hub)
-* **--crtTestServer** : (optional) override crtTestServer host url (example: --crtTestServer=http://host.com:port/shanghai), the default is http://localhost:9000/shanghai
+* **--hybridAppTestServer** : (optional) override hybridAppTestServer host url (example: --hybridAppTestServer=http://host.com:port/shanghai), the default is http://localhost:9000/shanghai
 * **--capabilities** : (optional) the name of a json file containing webdriver capabilities required by your project
 * **--startProxyServer** : (optional) true/false.
 Starts a proxy server, intercepting all selenium browser calls
 * **--routerProxyConfig** : (optional) filePath.
 Expects a Json file, allows users to modify host and headers for all calls being made by browser.
 Also supports recording of select url calls ( if you mark "record" : true)